hacsoc/lulu/README.md

 ##  Persistence

 The `hubot-redis-brain` package is currently activated for lulu.
 This requires an implementation of Redis in some way or another and the appropriate configuration.
-For further information, see [hubot-retis-brain doc](https://www.npmjs.com/package/hubot-redis-brain).
+For further information, see [hubot-redis-brain doc](https://www.npmjs.com/package/hubot-redis-brain).

 For remote redis, the URL must be formatted as `redis://:password@address.com:port/prefix` by experimental testing.
 Note the unexpected additional `:`.